CGodl/GaelAi/README.md

    ```sh
    npm install
    ```
-4. Create a `.env` file in the root of the directory
+4. Create a `.env` file in the root directory

 5. Enter the following API variables and associated keys in `.env`
    ```js